Patrick-81/NAFABox/README_EN.md

 Installation scripts for create NAFABox.

 The scripts are compatible with the TinkerBoard (Armbian, Ubuntu), TinkerBoard S (Armbian, Ubuntu), Raspberry Pi 3b/3b+ (Ubuntu Mate) as well as with an Amd64/x86_64 (Ubuntu).
+The scripts were tested with Ubuntu Xenial (16.04 LTS) and Ubuntu Bionic (18.04 LTS).
+He is recommended to use Ubuntu Bionic (18.04 LTS).

 Requires a min 16 Go SD card or a place on the hard drive of more than 10go (No Astrometry Index).

 ** CAUTION :** Check that automatic updates are disabled so that it does not interfere with scripts.